pinnaculum/iraty/README.md

     - td: Four
 ```

-An image in base64 from an external IPFS file:
+An image in base64 from an external IPFS file.
+HTML tag attributes must
+start with *_*:

 ```yaml
 img: